KarlaRosas/SIR__TP5_P2_JaxRSOpenAPI/README.md

 #### How to run :

-To run this project you will have to launch the ResServer File. when you have the INFO: "JAX-RS based micro-service running!" the project is running.
+To run this project you will have to launch the ResServer File.
+When you have the INFO: "JAX-RS based micro-service running!" the project is running.
 Now you have to open the application POSTMAN.
 Once you have done that you can enter the path : "localhost:8080/pet/1" you will see the content of the content of the first id of pet.

 Now you can open the file of the differents rest to see the @path and check it.

-You can try with employee by writing localhost:8080/employee/1 or 2 or 3 you will see 3 differents employee.
-You can then write /employee/post and you will be able to write a json file to add a employee to the list and then see it with the /get/idyouhavechosen
+You can try with employee by writing localhost:8080/employee/1 or 2 or 3 you will see 3 differents employees.
+You can then write /employee/post and you will be able to write a json file to add an employee to the list and then see it with the /get/idyouhavechosen
-The probleme with this part is that we got an error "Invalid S".
+The problem with this part is that we got an error "Invalid S".
 We have looked on google it's writen that the response is not a valuable json response.
 So it does not add it to the list and we don't understand why.
 We have looked on the doc https://mkyong.com/tutorials/jax-rs-tutorials/.

 #### How we did the project.